Select Page

 Micronutrients

-- Folate (Vitamin B9): Crucial for cell growth and metabolism, folate is especially essential for pregnant women.
+• Folate (Vitamin B9): Crucial for cell growth and metabolism, folate is especially essential for pregnant people.

 How Black Beans Support Health

-The nutrient profile of black beans contributes to supporting health in many ways.
+The nutrient profile of black beans contributes to supporting health in many ways, from heart health to blood sugar management.

 Heart Health